College Admission Testing

 4. Not Ready

-Students who score at the “Standard Not Met” level (1) are considered not readyfor English and/or mathematics college-level coursework.
-They will need substantial improvement to demonstrate the knowledge and skills needed for success in entry-level credit-bearing college coursework after high school.
-They will also be required to take the EPT and/or ELM exam unless they meet the exemption criteria through another pathway.
+Students who score at the "Standard Not Met" level (1) are considered not ready for English and/or mathematics college-level coursework.
+They will need substantial improvement to demonstrate the knowledge and skills needed for success in entry-level credit-bearing college coursework after high school, and will be required to take the EPT and/or ELM exam unless they meet the exemption criteria through another pathway.

 California State University System

-Effective August 2, 2017, the California State University Office of the Chancellor Executive Order 1110, http://www.calstate.edu/eo/EO-1110.pdf.
-This order provides for the broadest use of multiple measures for skills assessments and course placement recommendations into general education written communication and mathematics/quantitative reasoning courses, commonly described as "college-level English and mathematics" courses.
-These additional multiple measures will be used to supplement the information that currently is determined by the students' Smarter Balanced/EAP (CAASPP/EAP) Achievement Levels, SAT scores and/or ACT scores.
-The CSU Placement Tests, English Placement Test (EPT) and the Entry Level Mathematics (ELM) will no longer be offered and used.
+Effective August 2, 2017, the California State University Office of the Chancellor Executive Order 1110 (EO-1110.pdf) provides for the broadest use of multiple measures for skills assessments and course placement recommendations into general education written communication and mathematics/quantitative reasoning courses, commonly described as "college-level English and mathematics."
+These additional multiple measures will supplement information currently determined by students' Smarter Balanced/EAP (CAASPP/EAP) Achievement Levels, SAT scores, and/or ACT scores.
+The CSU Placement Tests—English Placement Test (EPT) and the Entry Level Mathematics (ELM)—will no longer be offered or used.

-This policy applies to all first time freshmen who enter the CSU for fall 2018 (current senior class) matriculation and subsequent terms.
-The expansion of multiple measures beyond the current systemwide standards are currently being developed and will be released in early 2018.
+This policy applies to all first-time freshmen who enter the CSU for fall 2018 (current senior class) and subsequent terms.
+The expansion of multiple measures beyond the current systemwide standards is being developed and will be released soon.

 Please remember:

-• CAASPP/EAP results will continue to be accepted for placement into English and mathematics courses at all 23 CSUs and over 95 California Community Colleges
+• CAASPP/EAP results will continue to be accepted for placement into English and mathematics courses at all 23 CSU campuses and over 95 California Community Colleges.

-• For Juniors that the CAASPP/EAP is important and that they should prepare for and take the test seriously.
+• Juniors: The CAASPP/EAP is important—prepare and take the test seriously.

-• Incoming Seniors should check their CAASPP/EAP results and ensure they successfully complete the appropriate courses in preparation for college.
+• Incoming Seniors: Check your CAASPP/EAP results and ensure you successfully complete the appropriate courses in preparation for college.

 University of California

-The ELWR must be satisfied either before beginning courses on a UC campus or during the first three quarters or two semesters of enrollment.
+The Entry Level Writing Requirement (ELWR) must be satisfied either before beginning courses on a UC campus or during the first three quarters (or two semesters) of enrollment.
 Check with your campus if you have questions about the ELWR time limit.
 For more information, visit: https://admission.universityofcalifornia.edu/elwr/

-At UC campuses, math placement tests, often called Math Placement Exams (MPE) or Math Placement Assessments (MPA), are used to determine the appropriate level of math coursework for students, particularly those needing to enroll in Calculus.
-The tests help ensure students are placed in courses where they can succeed.
-Students need to check with their specific UC campus and specific major to ensure the requirements or need to take the Math Placement assessments.
+At UC campuses, math placement tests—often called Math Placement Exams (MPE) or Math Placement Assessments (MPA)—are used to determine the appropriate level of math coursework, especially for students planning to enroll in Calculus.
+These tests help ensure students are placed in courses where they can succeed.

-Students with an IEP or 504 Plan may be eligible for testing accommodations.
-Each request needs to be approved by ACT well in advance of the exam date.
+Accommodations: Students with an IEP or 504 Plan may be eligible for testing accommodations.
+Each request must be approved by ACT well in advance of the exam date.
 For more information, see your Case Carrier or Guidance Coordinator.

 *No test centers are scheduled in New York for the July test date.